allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 9. When Publish is enabled, newly created “Events, Missions or Production Requests” are set to draft mode.

-A. Several ways draft and published items display.
+1. Several ways draft and published items display.

 1\) When adding a new Mission/Event or Production Request the details view wil show this statement: This \(event/mission/Production Request\) is a draft in a blue banner.